COLON CANCER SCREENING OVERVIEW

-Colon cancer screening tests work by detecting polyps or by finding early stage cancers.
+Colon cancer screening tests work by detecting polyps or early stage cancers followed by removal of the abnormality.
 Regular screening for and removal of polyps reduces your risk of developing colorectal cancer - by up to 90 percent with colonoscopy.
-Early detection of cancers that are already present in the colon increases the chances of successful treatment and decreases the chance of dying as a result of the cancer.
+Early detection of cancers that are already present in the colon increases the chance of successful treatment and decreases the chance of dying as a result of the cancer.

 COLON CANCER RISK FACTORS

 Several common characteristics increase the risk of colorectal cancer.
 While each individual risk factor adds some risk, risk is substantially increased if several are present together.

 ●Family history of colorectal cancer — Having colorectal cancer in a family member increases your risk of cancer if the family member is a first degree relative (a parent, brother or sister, or child), if several family members are affected, or if the cancers occurred at an early age (eg, before age 55 years).
 (See 'Family history of colorectal cancer' below.)

 ●Prior colorectal cancer or polyps — People who have previously had colorectal cancer have an increased risk of developing a new colorectal cancer.
 People who have had adenomatous polyps before the age of 60 years are also at increased risk for developing colorectal cancer.
 Screening recommendations for these groups are discussed separately.
 (See "Patient information: Colon polyps (Beyond the Basics)" and "Patient information: Colon and rectal cancer (Beyond the Basics)".)